 The Court also pointed to the Third Amendment (prohibition against the quartering of soldiers), the Fourth Amendment (protection against “unreasonable searches and seizures”) and the Fifth Amendment (prohibition against self-incrimination) as further examples of privacy guarantees.

 Undergirding the majority’s analysis was the Ninth Amendment, which says that the rights of the people are not limited to those enumerated in the Constitution.
-The Fourteenth Amendment allowed the Court to bring these protections to bear against state law.
+The 14th Amendment allowed the Court to bring these protections to bear against state law.

 In his concurrence, Justice Arthur Goldberg argued that the Ninth Amendment alone allowed the Court to find a “fundamental” right to marital privacy without needing the support of others.
-In separate concurrences, Justice John Marshall Harlan and Justice Byron White called the Connecticut law simply a violation of “liberty” under due process protection of the Fourteenth Amendment.
+In separate concurrences, Justice John Marshall Harlan and Justice Byron White called the Connecticut law simply a violation of “liberty” under the due process protections of the Fourteenth Amendment.

 Griswold and the general right to privacy have since been cited in many important rulings, including Eisenstadt v.
 Baird (1972; right of unmarried couples to use contraception), Roe v.
 Wade (1973; right of women to an abortion) and Planned Parenthood v.
 Casey (1992; upholding abortion rights).